Bruins–Canadiens rivalry: Late 1970s: Bowman's Habs Dynasty vs Cherry's Lunch Pail Gang

-The 1979 Semifinals was a rough-and-tumble series which saw both sides win at home through the first six games, the Bruins took a lead in the closing 4 minutes of Game 7 in Montreal on a goal by Rick Middleton.
+The 1979 semifinals was a rough-and-tumble series which saw both sides win at home through the first six games, the Bruins took a lead in the closing fur minutes of game seven in Montreal on a goal by Rick Middleton.
 The Bruins were charged with a minor penalty for having seven players on the ice, Lafleur scored the tying goal on the ensuing power play, and Montreal's Yvon Lambert scored in overtime to win the series.
-The win allowed Montreal to advance to the Stanley Cup Finals against the New York Rangers, who had been on a surprising post-season run, which they dominated to capture a fourth consecutive cup.
-Still reeling from the penalty and the loss, Bruins General Manager Harry Sinden dismissed Head Coach Don Cherry, sending him to Coach's Corner on Hockey Night in Canada, although it was noted that the two men already had a tense relationship for some time.
+The win allowed Montreal to advance to the Stanley Cup Final against the New York Rangers, who had been on a surprising postseason run, which they dominated to capture a fourth consecutive cup.
+Still reeling from the penalty and the loss, Bruins general manager Harry Sinden dismissed head coach Don Cherry, who went on to do Coach's Corner for Hockey Night in Canada, although it was noted that the two men already had a tense relationship for some time.
 Cherry said that he had blamed himself for the too many men penalty, saying, "It was my fault.
 The guy couldn't have heard me yell.
 I grabbed two other guys trying to go over the boards.
 That would have made eight on the ice.
 Might as well have let them go."
 The summer of 1979 would see a moment of peace in the rivalry.
 That summer, both teams were against the NHL merging with the WHA.
 Montreal's reason was because they were upset of having to share the province of Quebec with the Quebec Nordiques, and also because the Nordiques were owned by Carling O'Keefe (at the time, a major competitor of Canadiens owner Molson Breweries) while the Bruins were against the merger because they believed that the New England Whalers were "invading their territory".
 Ultimately, a massive boycott of Molson's in Canada compelled the Canadiens to consent to the merger, which allowed it to pass with the necessary supermajority.
 Although Boston ultimately cast one of the few dissenting votes against the merger, the Whalers were nevertheless forced to change their name to the Hartford Whalers.